spryker/spryker-docs/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202306.0/security-release-notes-202306.0.md

 ### Introduced changes

-Input validation controls have been implemented server-side for validating address submitted values.
+Input validation controls have been implemented on the server side to validate values submitted in the address field.

 ### How to get the fix

-To implement a fix for this vulnerability, the ShopUi, CustomerPage, CompanyPage, Customer, CompanyUnitAddressGui, and MerchantProfileGui modules should be updated:
+To implement a fix for this vulnerability, update the ShopUi, CustomerPage, CompanyPage, Customer, CompanyUnitAddressGui, and MerchantProfileGui modules:

 1. Upgrade the `spryker-shop/shop-ui` module to at least version 1.70.0: